wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 does not actively synchronize its metadata to the NVM to minimize bandwidth consumption and write amplification except during the shutdown process.
 The allocator, which, according to the paper, uses an algorithm similar to the one in Hoard.
-Free memory is divided into 4MB chunks, which are then further divided into individual blocks of different size classes.
+Free memory is divided into aligned 4MB chunks, which are then further divided into individual blocks of different size classes.
 Each chunk can only serve one size class, which is persisted at the chunk header during initialization.
 The chunk header also maintains a bitmap which tracks the allocation status of each block.
 The allocator maintains all other metadata in the volatile DRAM, which will be lost in a crash.
 On receiving an allocation request of size K, the allocator performs memory allocation of size (K + 8) as a conventional DRAM allocator, and then stores the allocation size in the first 8-byte word.
 The returned